William Brown is a new Side Arts Certified Visual Artist from Atlanta, Georgia.

 Traci Meitzler is a Side Arts Certified Visual Artist from Gilbertsville, PA.

 Traci works mostly in acrylic mediums along with other materials such as marker, charcoal, spray paint, and modeling paste.
-She likes to add non-standard items to create texture such as clear acrylic sheets, textured wall paper, and coarse sand.
-Traci enjoys ending up with a painting that is half two-dimensional and half three-dimensional.
-It’s difficult for the viewer and her to resist touching it.
-An entire shelf just littered with found items, cardboard, fabrics, and hardware are patiently waiting to become part of a new project.
+She likes to add non-standard items to create texture such as clear acrylic sheets, textured wallpaper, cheese cloth, and coarse sand.

 To see more work, visit mad7studio.com